ouss150/mob-programming-challenge/README.md

 - visit [unsplash.com](https://unsplash.com/) to find 3 nice coding related image
 - download them in the appropriate folder

-### -------- Iteration 3 --------

-- create the hbs layout with the minimal markup
-- create a .env file containing:
-  - PORT = 3030
-  - MONGO_URI = mongodb://localhost/dev-squad-806
-- create /app.js, just print a "hello, world" message
-- add a dev script in package.json to launch the server

 ### -------- Iteration 4 --------